ron3545/2DOF-Palletizing-Robotic-Arm/README.md

 - Modify `calculateStepsForMovement()` to suit the required movement for your robotic arm.
 - Implement palletizing logic in the `palletize()` function based on your project requirements.

+## Challenges Faced During the Build
+- Motor Control and Positioning - Implementing accurate motor control and positioning is a significant challenge.
+This involves integrating encoders and sensors to ensure precise movement and alignment of each joint.
+- Sensor Intigration - Implementing accurate motor control and positioning is a significant challenge.
+This involves integrating encoders and sensors to ensure precise movement and alignment of each joint.
+- PS2 Controller Interface - mplementing a robust interface with a PS2 controller involves managing joystick and button inputs, translating them into meaningful commands, and ensuring real-time responsiveness.
+- Technology Integration - Bringing together various technologies, including magnetic encoders, motor control algorithms, sensor feedback, and PS2 controller communication, requires careful integration and coordination.

+## Technologies Behind It
+- Magnetic Encoders - Magnetic encoders, such as the AS5600, are used for precise angle measurement.
+They provide feedback to control the position and movement of each joint.
+- Motor Control - Motor control involves using PID algorithms and custom motor control logic to accurately position and move the motors.
+Stepper and normal motors are employed based on specific requirements.
+- PS2 Controller Interface - The project utilizes a PlayStation 2 (PS2) controller for user input.
+The PS2 library facilitates the communication and interpretation of joystick and button signals.
+- Arduino Platform - The Arduino platform is the core of the project, providing an environment for coding, sensor integration, and motor control.
+The code is written in C++ using the Arduino IDE.
+- Wiring and Electronics - The project involves wiring and electronics to connect and interface sensors, motors, and controllers.
+Careful circuit design and wiring are essential for reliable operation.

 ## Notes

 - This is a basic template; customize it based on your specific robotic arm design and requirements.